gchhablani/emoji-art-generator/README.md

 # Emoji Art Generator
-This is a fun emoji art generator which I created because I was bored and wanted to relax for a while :P
+This is a fun emoji art generator which I created because I was stressed and wanted to relax for a while :P

 Please try not to misuse this.